rajin-khan/GridGenius/TopicBrainstorming.md

 - What are the anticipated challenges in researching or implementing this topic?
   - Agentic AI may be very difficult to implement in the given time frame (as we will need to implement reflection, planning, and learning).
   - It will be difficult to create individual agents, i.e, the Forecasting Agent (which will predict demand), the Recommendation Agent (which will suggest load management strategies), and a Reflection Agent (which will evaluate predictions and outcomes), and **then** implement communication between agents for decision-making; in the limited time of 10 weeks.

+### **Proposed Project B: Agentic AI for Navigation Assistance for Blind Individuals**

+#### **Datasets**

+TBF

+#### **Research Questions**
+- **What problem are we solving here?**
+    This project addresses the lack of accessible, real-time navigation assistance for blind individuals by developing a system that can:
+    - Detect scenes and obstacles.
+    - Generate human-readable descriptions of surroundings.
+    - Recommend actionable navigation instructions to safely guide the user.

+#### **Novelty**
+- **Proactive Guidance**:
+  - Unlike existing systems that merely describe scenes, this project provides **context-aware navigation recommendations** tailored to blind users.
+- **Adaptive Learning**:
+  - Incorporates user feedback to refine recommendations over time, making the system smarter with each interaction.
+- **Real-Time Scene Understanding**:
+  - Combines scene detection, description, and path planning into a single pipeline, creating a unified solution for navigation challenges.

+#### **Challenges**
+- **What are the anticipated challenges in researching or implementing this topic?**
+  1. **Real-Time Performance**:
+     - Ensuring low-latency predictions for scene detection and description on portable devices.
+  2. **Agentic AI Implementation**:
+     - Creating individual agents:
+       - **Scene Detection Agent**: Identifies objects and obstacles in the user's surroundings.
+       - **Scene Description Agent**: Converts detected objects into natural language descriptions.
+       - **Recommendation Agent**: Provides actionable navigation advice based on the scene description.
+     - Implementing communication and coordination between these agents in a limited time frame.
+  3. **Safety Considerations**:
+     - Ensuring the system provides clear, actionable, and safe navigation instructions in dynamic environments.
+  4. **Device Constraints**:
+     - Deploying the system on edge devices (e.g., smartphones or wearable devices) with limited computational resources.

 ---